Pragatees/ALANIZ---New-App-with-Voice-access/README.md

 STEPS
 FOR THE FRONTEND

     Step 1 -> npm i react
     Step 2 -> npm install @alan-ai/alan-sdk-web --save [Install ALAN]
     Step 2 -> npm i wordstonumbers

 FOR THE ALAN

     Step 1 -> Open the Alan AI studio
     Step 2 -> Create Account
     Step 3 -> Create a api for ALAN and replace it in the react code Step 4 -> create  a new project
     Step 5 -> Copy the code that was in the alan.txt and paste it in the alan studio

 STEPS TO RUN

-Step 1 -> change the directory using cd commands
+    Step 1 -> change the directory using cd commands Step 2 -> npm start command to run the project

-Step 2 -> npm start command to run the project
+For more details about this project refer this pptx https://www.canva.com/design/DAGHd3DAuus/BtK93nsYL05cPErA4go04g/edit?utm_content=DAGHd3DAuus&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton